Izabela88/walkers-website/documents/features/test_user_stories.md

   - In the footer, the user can find social media icons that link to the company's social media websites
   - In the 'search' section, users can find the searching form.
 After completing it and pressing the button, 'search' results will be displayed.
   - In the 'register'/ 'login' section, the user can choose to register/login via social media: Google or Facebook.
-  - After registering, the user receives a message to their e-mail with a verification link that allows verifying whether the e-mail is correct.
+  - After registering, the user receives a message to their email with a verification link that allows verifying whether the email is correct.

   ![home](/documents/home.png)